 1 clinic is listed in Parrearra, QLD on OTWaitlist.

-No Parrearra clinics are currently listed as taking new patients.
+No Parrearra clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed Parrearra clinics are NDIS-aware.
+Yes — 1 of the 1 listed Parrearra clinics are listed as accepting NDIS funding.

 How fresh is this Parrearra availability data?